Aniket109dd/web-dev-project/README.md

 # web-dev-project
-A complete multipage responsive House Rental Website front-end design using pure HTML, CSS and JAVASCRIPT.
+A complete multipage responsive House Rental Website front-end design using pure HTML and CSS.